Rustfahrtagentur/microcad/doc/use_statement.md

 ## `pub use` statement

-This statement does not only make the *target symbol* visible on the current scope but in the symbol table where outside modules might use it too.
+This statement does not only make the *target symbol* visible on the current scope but in the symbol table where outside code might use it too.

 `sphere` and `cube` will be made available for using them outside of namespace `my` in the following example: